velartrill/velartrill.github.io/orig/spirals/sparrowhawk/upgrades.md

 "I don't know, Ferret?"

 "Nope!"
 She beams. *"Raven.
 Fucking.
-Windhand.* Calls little old *me* in to get her torture machines blessed and polished.
+Starsoul.* Calls little old *me* in to get her torture machines blessed and polished.
 In return?
 She gave me *this!"* She thrusts a thick black codex into my face.

 "And what is, uh.
 That?"